 Impressions Per Page

-Note that this is NOT the number of ad units on a page, but the number of impressions served.
+Note that this is NOT the number of ad units or ad slots on a page, but the number of impressions served.
 That includes:

 - in-content ads served